Chart Color Schemes

 The level of residential development activity in Dimboola is very low in comparison to the average area assessed nationally by AreaSearch

-Dimboola had minimal residential development activity with 2 dwelling approvals annually over the past five years (totalling 11).
-These low development levels reflect its rural nature, where development is driven by specific local housing needs rather than broad market demand.
-Note that yearly growth figures and relativities can vary considerably based on individual projects due to such low approval numbers.
+Dimboola has had minimal residential development activity with an average of one dwelling approval per year over the past five years, totalling nine approvals.
+These low levels reflect its rural nature where development is driven by local housing needs rather than broad market demand.
+Note that yearly growth figures and relativities can vary considerably due to such low approval numbers.

-Dimboola has much lower development activity compared to Rest of Vic., with a pattern well below national averages.
-Recent development comprised entirely detached houses, focusing on family homes suited for those seeking rural lifestyle and space.
-The estimated population count per dwelling approval was 645 people, reflecting its quiet, low activity development environment.
+Compared to Rest of Vic., Dimboola has much lower development activity, well below national averages.
+Recent development has consisted entirely of detached houses, with a focus on family homes suited for those seeking rural lifestyle and space.
+The estimated population per dwelling approval is 1075 people, indicating its quiet, low activity development environment.
 Given stable or declining population forecasts, Dimboola may experience less housing pressure, creating favourable conditions for buyers.

 Given stable or declining population forecasts, Dimboola may experience less housing pressure, creating favourable conditions for buyers.